akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 3. **Visualization Variables**

-    5 - Variables such as PRESSURE, VELOCITY, and others, which you have defined in the output process for the project parameters in Kratos, will be available
+    5 - Variables such as PRESSURE, VELOCITY, and others, which you have defined in the output process of the project parameters file in Kratos, shall be selected for visuvalization
     6 - Specify the direction of a vector variable.
-If the selected variable is not a vector, then the option will not be available, like PRESSURE
+If the selected variable is not a vector, then the option will not be available, like for PRESSURE
     4 - 1.
 Manual setting of the Visualization coloring scale
         2. Automatic recalculation of the Visualization coloring scale based on entire time step values
         3. Automatic recalculation of the Visualization coloring scale based on present time step values
     9 - Select the time step that you want to visualize.
 Here, also note that although the simulation ran for many steps, only for the time step that you have specified in the project parameters, results will be written

     3 - In filters, multiple Visualization tools can be selected.
 Important tools are explained in next section
-    13 - For each tool, a separate properties box will be created where we can alter visualizing options
+    13 - For each tool, a separate properties box will be created where you can alter visualizing options
     14 - Opacity is an important property to adjust for the main file properties where you can use it for a 3D volume to visualize inner objects

 ### 2.2 Useful tools and settings in Paraview